sqweez10/interface/README.md

 | `apps/`     | The home for each standalone application.                                      |
 | `config/`   | Shared infrastructure packages and configurations.                             |
 | `packages/` | Shared code packages covering UI, shared functionality, and shared utilities.  |

+## 🙌 Community Contributions

+We welcome contributions from the community!
+If you find a typo, have an idea for improving documentation, or want to suggest a small enhancement, feel free to open an issue or submit a pull request.
+Your input helps make this project better for everyone. 💜